NVIDIA/aistore/docs/cli/bucket.md

    ais storage validate [command options] [BUCKET[/PREFIX]] or [PROVIDER]

 OPTIONS:
    --refresh value        time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
                           valid time units: ns, us (or µs), ms, s (default), m, h --count value          used together with '--refresh' to limit the number of generated reports, e.g.:
                            '--refresh 10 --count 5' - run 5 times with 10s interval (default: 0)
    --prefix value         for each bucket, select only those objects (names) that start with the specified prefix, e.g.:
-                    '--prefix a/b/c' - sum-up sizes of the virtual directory a/b/c and objects from the virtual directory a/b that have names (relative to this directory) starting with the letter c --timeout value  maximum time to wait for a job to finish; if omitted: wait forever or until Ctrl-C;
+                          '--prefix a/b/c' - sum-up sizes of the virtual directory a/b/c and objects from the virtual directory a/b that have names (relative to this directory) starting with the letter c --limit value          maximum number of object names to list (0 - unlimited; see also '--max-pages') e.g.: 'ais ls gs://abc --limit 1234 --cached --props size,custom (default: 0) --no-headers, -H       display tables without headers --max-pages value      maximum number of pages to display (see also '--page-size' and '--limit') e.g.: 'ais ls az://abc --paged --page-size 123 --max-pages 7 (default: 0) --non-recursive, --nr  list objects without including nested virtual subdirectories --help, -h             show help
-                    valid time units: ns, us (or µs), ms, s (default), m, h --help, -h       show help
 ```

 For details and additional examples, please see: